joshoxe/rps-api/README.md

 ## Architecture

-The server-side code is wrriten as an AWS Lambda, and the state is stored in a PostgreSQL AWS RDS database.
+The server-side code is wrriten as multiple AWS Lambdas, each handling a section of game logic.
+The state is stored in a PostgreSQL AWS RDS database.
 Both the Lambda and the RDS database are deployed inside of a Virtual Private Cloud with private-only routing (no access from the public internet).
-The Lambda is invoked using a public-facing API Gateway.
+The Lambdas are invoked via a Websocket using API Gateway.
+A websocket allows two-way communication between the client and the server.

+### Lambdas

+#### onConnect

+The first lambda handles incoming connections from the Websocket.

+#### onDisconnect

+The second lambda handles a client disconnecting from the Websocket.

+#### play

+The third lambda handles general game-related events, such as a player selecting a hand or pressing `ready`.